RhysDeimel/ready15/docs/source/contributing.rst

 #. on the pull request page, fill in details about the changes you've made to allow us to better review, and click :guilabel:`Create pull request` when ready

-#. your pull request has been created and one of the |project_name| maintainers will review your changes.
+#. your pull request has been created and one of the Ready15 maintainers will review your changes.
 When accepted, a maintainer will merge, and the website will be automatically updated!

 Contributing from your local machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~